 The Clery Act and associated regulations require that each campus provide a timely warning to the campus community concerning the occurrence of a Clery crime that the institution believes represents a continuing threat to the campus community.
-The determination that there is a continuing threat will be made by the Emergency Response Team on the basis of information presented by the Campus Director or local authorities.
+The determination that there is a continuing threat will be made by the Emergency Response Team on the basis of information presented by the Campus Director (Tel 00 34 914482488 or 668102281 icampbell@schiller.edu) or local authorities.
 The Emergency Response Team will decide on the content of the notice and how it will be disseminated.
 The Madrid Campus Director will ensure any notice is released promptly.
 Campus crime alerts are posted in public areas around campus, and may be accompanied by emails, text messages, or notices delivered to students directly, as appropriate.